 Phil: But you also got away from the tourist sites and went and joined a rural community.
 Tell me about that.

 Lily: I did.
-I spent a year in it to making it public, while I was working on a book and I made it my mission to dig up the lesser-known areas.
-And I ended up in the southwest of the of the country, in a province called Baraona.
+I spent a year in it to make it public, while I was working on a book and I made it my mission to dig up the lesser-known areas.
+And I ended up in the southwest of the country, in a province called Baraona.
 It's actually the least visited region in the Dominican Republic, but it's very rich in outdoors and it's also the least developed.
 So basically what you see is what you get.
 This is a place where people go just to hang out, enjoy the rivers, and the sea and beaches.
-The beaches are a very different, they're Pebble stone beaches, and it's just the kind of place where you just get in a car and go on a road trip.
+The beaches are very different, they're Pebble stone beaches, and it's just the kind of place where you just get in a car and go on a road trip.
 I ended in a community that is run by a group of women and it's in [inaudible 00:32:45], this particular town.
 It's a very small kind of village sized really.
 They run their own community tours.
 To this day.
 It's still one of the most unique things I've done.
-It was really eyeopening, very local experience.
+It was a really eyeopening, very local experience.

 Phil: A good way to disconnect from the world.

 Lily: Not so much disconnect as much as it is really feeling the culture.
-The first thing I did when I got there was go to a local birthday party, and the neighbors across the street.
+The first thing I did when I got there was going to a local birthday party and the neighbors across the street.
 They're very family-oriented here.
 It's music, [inaudible 00:33:14] a lot of dancing, a lot of food.
 It's a very loud culture here.
 Very vibrant and very loud.
 So you get a real glimpse of that, in that area.
 And then at sunset and everyone goes to the boardwalk area and the beach or swimming or playing baseball or whatever it is, interacting.
 It's a real glimpse into a regular everyday neighborhood.

 Kim: Which Lily is the beauty behind travel.
 Links to Lily in show notes.
 The World Nomads footprints recently funded a project in Costa Rica in the Caribbean by the sea turtle Conservancy research program and organization carrying out the world's most successful sea turtle protection and recovery program.